cogdog/ds106bank/README.md

 ## What's New?

+* Oct 16, 2017: New site option to include a general set of instructions to appear when responding to an assignment.
+In addition, each assignment can include extra instructions that are specific to it.
+Both of these will appear at the top of the form when used to submit a reponse.
 * June 22, 2017: New Assignment Bank options to make use of Wordpress user accounts to track contributions, either optionally or make it require.
 In the latter case, submssion forms are hidden until a visitor has logged in.
 * May 30, 2017: Added capability for thin header image atop nav bar that can be added via theme customizer (60px high)
 * Feb 2, 2017: There is a new field on adding a new "thing" for extra information, such as attribution credit for it's thumbnail image or other ancillary content.
 When published, it is displayed below the description in a blue info box.
 Javascript generated previews for Things and Examples updated to correctly mark paragraphs in content.
 Default thumbnail size bumped to 640x480 and CSS updated on archive listings to better preserve proportions.
 * Sep 29, 2016: Added a category-like taxonomy for things, another way to organize them.
 The primary "bins" are the "types" that appear on the main menu.
 But now you can also use categories to organize things across these bins.
 Because I was using the Wordpress Category taxonomy for responses, I had to create a new one, with an archive template.
 Through the options panel, you can choose to not use the categories; to allow site users to select categories when they create Things; or to leave that as an option for site moderators to do.
 You can also assign it a different label than "Category" when displayed on the site.